cleaner-bot/website/mkdocs/legal/privacy.md

 The Service "Dashboard" is a website frontend to administer technical parameters by administrators of the service "The Cleaner".

 Users have to receive an invitation to the Discord channels first (closed user group).
 A Discord Account has to be created under the [Privacy Policy of Discord first](https://discord.com/privacy) for this.

+Our website is protected by [Cloudflare](https://cloudflare.com), all traffic to our website is analyzed and filtered by Cloudflare.
+Their [privacy policy](https://www.cloudflare.com/privacypolicy/) applies.

 ### Categories of processed data